-One of the most prominent leaders of the Indian Independence Movement, Netaji Subhas Chandra Bose, is generally believed to have died after a plane crash in Taiwan on this day in 1945.
+One of the most prominent leaders of the Indian Independence Movement, Netaji Subhas Chandra Bose, is generally believed to have died after a plane crash in Taiwan on August 18, in 1945.
 However, his death has long been the subject of dispute.
 In 2005, the Taiwanese Government stated that there is no evidence that an airplane carrying Subhas Chandra Bose has ever crashed.

 A picture of Subhash Chandra Bose, displayed at the alter of the Renkoji temple in Tokyo, Japan.
 Pic/AFP

 On the occasion, we look at other prominent personalities, whose sudden and unexplained disappearances trigged several conspiracy theories...

 In 1937, 39-year-old Amelia Earhart, a famous American aviatrix, who was the first woman to try a circumnavigational flight of the globe, disappeared along with her navigator, 44-year-old Fred Noonan over the central Pacific in the vicinity of Howland Island on July 2nd.
 The unresolved circumstances of Earhart's disappearance, along with her fame, attracted a great body of other claims relating to her last flight, all of which have been generally dismissed for lack of verifiable evidence.
 Several unsupported theories have become well known in popular culture.